-Students shall be advised of the opportunities available to complete further requirements and electives.
+C. Students shall be advised of opportunities available to complete further requirements and electives.

 The district will determine the awarding of the course credit and the letter grade assigned to that credit.
 The district does not cover expenses of related courses identified in this section.

 A. The school district will provide students in grades 9-12 with the opportunity to receive course credit by assessment provided such experiences meet current Minnesota academic standards.

 B. The superintendent or designee shall establish a procedure by which student achievement and competence in content standards will be assessed.